Update!

 Suwahara is his family name.

-One puzzle in stock - View details - Suwahara feature page
+No puzzles currently in stock - Suwahara feature page

 Search at Google for the artist's name in Japanese